NotDarkn/website/README.md

 - **verysillycat** [@environment.](https://discord.com/users/825069530376044594)

    - Fixing multiple typos & providing small changes to the README.
-   - Adding minor but helpful fixes to pages sucu as the [main site](https://osu.bio/index).
+   - Adding minor but helpful fixes to pages such as the [main site](https://osu.bio/index).

 ## Notice